fieldtrip/website/tutorial/sourcemodel.md

 tags: [tutorial, source, meg, sourcemodel, mri, plot, meg-language]
 ---

-# Creating a sourcemodel for source-reconstruction of MEG or EEG data
+# Creating a source model for source-reconstruction of MEG or EEG data

 ## Introduction